VeroJulianaSchmalz/AEFLL/README.md

 ## Initial errors and levels analysis

-Before adopting the BERT-base model, we also considered and compared the amount and type of errors found by human and the automatic tool.
+Before adopting the BERT-base model, we also considered and compared the amount and type of errors found by human examiners and the automatic tool.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/72256200/136711936-23042b76-95b6-4642-88ba-1d7162c1ab27.png">
 </p>

 <h5 align="center">
-Comparing errors' quantities across levels and correction modalities in EFCAMDAT</h5>
+Comparing errors' quantities across levels and correction modalities in EFCAMDAT (cf. Fig. 14 pag.33) </h5>